tchawla8/RoomEscape/README.md

 # RoomEscape
-A small project where the goal is to escape a room.
+A small C++ project where the goal is to escape a room.